Outbreak hits Norway cruise ship, could spread along coast

 But since the cruise line often acts like a local ferry, traveling from port to port along Norway’s western coast, the virus may not have been contained onboard.
 Some passengers disembarked along the route and may have spread the virus to their local communities.

+Police in Norway are opening an investigation to find out whether any laws had been broken.

-It’s not known how the outbreak began.
-Guests come from all over the world.
-The NTB said 33 infected crew members came from the Philippines and the others came from Norway, France and Germany.
+It’s not yet clear how the MS Roald Amundsen outbreak began.
+NTB reported that 33 of the infected crew members came from the Philippines and the others were from Norway, France and Germany.
+The passengers were from all over the world.

 “We have made mistakes.
 On behalf of all of us in Hurtigruten, I am sorry for what has happened.
 We take full responsibility,” Skjeldam said.